mixProtocol/ps-powerteacher-att-daily-codes/doc/readme.txt

 This plugin adds a "Daily" column to the PowerTeacher "Record Meeting Attendance" screen which displays the (non-Null) daily attendance code for the students for the selected date.
 The same can optionally be enabled for the similar pages on the PowerSchool Admin portal via the plugin's setup page.

 New:
-Version 1.35 / 20240927.01 resolves an issue that prevented the "Configure" button from displaying in the new Enhanced UI .
+Version 1.35 / 20240927.01 Version 1.35 / 20240927.01 resolves an issue that prevented the "Configure" button from displaying in the new Enhanced UI .
 All users should upgrade to the latest version.
-Version 1.35 also adds the option to display a small comment icon if the daily attendance code includes a comment.
+Version 1.35 also adds the option to display a small comment icon if the daily attendance code includes a comment (currently only in the admin portal).
 A future version of the plugin will make this clickable so that the teacher can read that comment.
 Version 1.36 / 20241002.01 adds support for schools that aren't using meeting attendance to populate daily attendance.
 Version 1.38 / 20241017.01 adds optional suport for the substiute portal.
 This can be enabled through plugin's preferences page.
 Version 1.39 / 20241118.01 fixes a critical issue with PSv24.11 that caused a JSON_ERROR.
 All users should upgrade to the latest version.